ajsf/portfolio/src/assets/markdown/projects/artzee/artzee.md

 The app uses prefetching to provide smooth scrolling, with placeholders and loading indicators to provide a pleasing visual experience for when the user is scrolling faster than the data can loaded.

 ![Screenshot](./screenshot3.png)

-Responsive layouts for browsing and viewing art round out the user experience.
+Animations and responsive layouts round out the user experience.
+You can see screen captures of the animations on the [Github page](https://www.github.com/ajsf/Artzee).

 ![Screenshot](./screenshot5.png)&nbsp;![Screenshot](./screenshot4.png)